semiversus/semiversus.com/content/blog/2016_04_03_algorithm/algorithm.md

                 return

-            raise EnvironmentError("No seat left in this ro in this room")
+            raise EnvironmentError("No seat left in this room")